statamic/docs/content/collections/docs/rest-api.md

 - [Users](#users) / [User](#user)

 ### Customizing the API URL
-You may customize the route in your api config file or with an environment variable.
+You may customize the route in your API config file or with an environment variable.

 ```php
 // config/statamic/api.php